venkywarriors/C-Shap-Repository/README.md

 <br>
 Some more examples of Method Overloading in Selenium are present in methods of Actions Class and Assert class in TestNG as shown below:
 #### METHOD OVERRIDING
-We use a method which was already implemented in another class by changing its parameters.
-To.browser capabilities selenium understand this you need to understand Overriding in Java.<br>
+Browser capabilities selenium understand this you need to understand Overriding in Java.<br>
 Declaring a method in child class which is already present in the parent class is called Method Overriding.
 Examples are get and navigate methods of different drivers in Selenium<br>
+<strong>Rules of method overriding</strong>
+* Argument list: The argument list of overriding method (method of child class) must match the Overridden method(the method of parent class).
+The data types of the arguments and their sequence should exactly match.
+* Access Modifier of the overriding method (method of subclass) cannot be more restrictive than the overridden method of parent class.
+For e.g. if the Access Modifier of parent class method is public then the overriding method (child class method ) cannot have private, protected and default Access modifier,because all of these three access modifiers are more restrictive than public.
+* Private, static and final methods cannot be overridden as they are local to the class.
+However static methods can be re-declared in the sub class, in this case the sub-class method would act differently and will have nothing to do with the same static method of parent class.<br>
 <a href="https://www.toolsqa.com/selenium-webdriver/retry-failed-tests-testng/">Retrying a failed test case</a> in TestNG is example for Method Overriding.
 ##### Examples of Method Overriding
-In the WebDriver interface, we use two different methods for navigating or accessing any website i.e. driver.get() and driver.navigate().to().
-<br>These two methods are examples of Method Overriding.<br>
+In the WebDriver interface, we use two different methods for navigating or accessing any website i.e. <strong>driver.get() and driver.navigate().to(). these two methods are examples of Method Overriding.</strong><br>
 <strong>Enlisted below is the basic difference between the navigate() and get() method and this is frequently asked in Selenium Interviews.<br></strong>
 * The get() method does not load the web page completely if you are going to do some other operation after loading a page.
 This is the reason for which get() is faster than navigate().
 * Using get() method, you can not traverse back and forward whereas Navigate() supports back and forth traversal of a web page using navigate().forward() and navigate().back().